Top 10 Best-Selling Monitors (2026)

 What is the best monitor in 2026?

-Based on our research, the Amazon Basics 24-inch IPS Monitor is the best choice for most people, with a 4.4/5 rating and excellent value for everyday use.
+Based on our research, the BenQ GW2786TC is the best choice for most people, with a 4.5/5 rating and excellent USB-C connectivity that simplifies modern workspaces.

 How much should I spend on a monitor?